 Lanterns pose a threat to animals, as they can cause injury, suffering, and death, through:

-Sharp parts they can tear and puncture an animal’s throat or stomach causing internal bleeding or death.
+When ingested the sharp parts of a Chinese Lantern can tear and puncture an animal’s throat or stomach causing internal bleeding.

 Animals can become entangled in fallen lantern frames and suffer from injury and stress struggling to get free, or starve to death.
 Marine life is endangered by lanterns falling into the sea.